 Receipt and archiving of electronic invoices:

-From January 1, 2025, businesses must be able to receive and store electronic invoices as defined above.
-The minimum requirement is an electronic mailbox for receiving invoices, but other transmission methods can also be arranged.
-With Banqup, our solution designed especially for small and medium-sized enterprises (SMEs), it is easy to receive, view, and archive electronic invoices in compliant formats.
-Watch our video to see how simple it is.
+Since 1 January 2025, entrepreneurs must be able to receive and store electronic invoices as defined above.
+The minimum requirement is an electronic mailbox for receipt, but alternative means of transmission can also be agreed upon.
+With Banqup, our dedicated solution for small and medium-sized enterprises (SMEs), for example, it is straightforward to receive, display and archive electronic invoices in compliant formats.
+Watch our video to see how easy it is.

 Electronic processing in accounting is recommended, but not mandatory.